About Us

 Putucusi Mountain

 To climb this mountain, you must walk along the train tracks from the town of Aguas Calientes to an abandoned control point.
-The walk to the base of the mountain takes no more than 30 minutes.
+The hike to the base of the mountain takes approximately 30 minutes.
+Upon arrival, you must start the ascent to the summit using the stairs built alongside the mountain.
+The total ascent time is approximately four hours.

 View of Machu Picchu from Putucusi Mountain.

 This control point is located on one side of Machu Picchu Mountain.
-At an elevation of 2,745 meters above sea level, it offers a privileged view of the Inca citadel, located about 150 meters below.
+With an elevation of 2,745 meters above sea level, it offers a privileged view of the Inca citadel, located about 150 meters below.

 Recommendations